arcticbog/garden/content/Spiritual journey the likes very many have seen.md

 And then you realize that if everyone can be God, then anything can be God.
 Then you realize "oh, made in '''''his'''''' image makes sense."

 Then you notice that the crack in the pavement look like lightning strikes or a river system.
-Then you look at pictures of deepspace and pictures of cranial activity and pictures of cellular activity and you start to think "[Wait a second, what's going on here](Wait%20a%20second,%20what's%20going%20on%20here)"
+Then you look at pictures of deepspace and pictures of cranial activity and pictures of cellular activity and you start to think "[Wait a second, what's going on here](Wait%20a%20second,%20what's%20going%20on%20here.md)"

-**All that to say, I blame Dan Harris for telling me meditation would make me happier**
+**All that to say, I blame Dan Harris for telling me meditation would make me happier, and I blame myself for jumping from system to system like a rabbit in search of a mate**